 Agriculture, historically, has played a pivotal role in the social and economic sectors of the Middle East with a reliance on livestock and the production of grain, vegetables, and fruits, as per an article published by Washington-based Middle East Institute MEI@75, in 2021.
 However, agriculture both contributes to and can mitigate climate change, as 14% of greenhouse gas emission comes as a result of the sector, as per a report released by the Food and Agriculture Organization of the United Nations (FAO) in 2008.

-Terms of the effects of climate change on agriculture are the reduction of crop yields, the diminishing of the quality of grains, and the decrease of livestock, the World Bank said.
+The effects of climate change on agriculture are the reduction of crop yields, the diminishing of the quality of grains, and the decrease of livestock, the World Bank said.
 However, agriculture is seen as a mitigator of the climate change crisis as it’s a source of food and nutrition security.
 By combining innovative technology and sustainable agricultural methods, agriculture is capable of circumventing climate disasters.

 “The financing for the climate is still very much dependent on debt.
 Globally, more than 62 % of finance is coming from debt instruments.
 In developing economies, the ratio is even higher than that,” Mohieldin notes.